White letter coming from a yellow envelope with the headline 'how to change the WordPress admin email'

 Add new plugin button

-Click on the Choose File button and select your WP Mail SMTP zip file.
+Click Choose File and select the WP Mail SMTP zip you just downloaded.

 Choose file button